pleumann/pasta80/README.md

 | :-------: | :----: |
 | ![Screenshot](docs/images/idemenu.png) | ![Screenshot](docs/images/ideedit.png) |

 When started in an ordinary terminal, this mode relies on the editor `nano` being present on your system (on MacOS you might want to install the real `nano` via a package manager because Apple sells you the much more limited `pico` editor as `nano`).

-You can also run it in a shell within Visual Studio Code, in which case it would automatically use VSC's editor (via the `code` command, which, on a Mac, you might [have to make available from VCS's settings](https://code.visualstudio.com/docs/setup/mac#_configure-the-path-with-vs-code)).
+You can also run it in a shell within Visual Studio Code, in which case it would automatically use VSC's editor (via the `code` command, which, on a Mac, you might [have to make available from VCS's settings](https://code.visualstudio.com/docs/setup/mac#_configure-the-path-with-vs-code)) and act a bit like a plugin.

-In both cases [tnylpo](https://gitlab.com/gbrein/tnylpo) is expected to be available for running CP/M programs.
-Press \<R\> to run a program in line mode and \<Shift-R\> to run it in full-screen mode.
-When compiling for the ZX Spectrum 48K and 128K targets, you will need the [Fuse](https://fuse-emulator.sourceforge.net) emulator to run these.
-[CSpect](https://mdf200.itch.io/cspect) is being used for ZX Spectrum Next programs.
+The following external tools are supported for running compiled programs on the host machine:

+* [tnylpo](https://gitlab.com/gbrein/tnylpo) for CP/M programs (press \<R\> for line mode, \<Shift-R\> for full-screen mode).
+* [Fuse](https://fuse-emulator.sourceforge.net) for programs targeting the ZX Spectrum 48K and 128K machines.
+* [CSpect](https://mdf200.itch.io/cspect) for ZX Spectrum Next programs.
+  * Please have [hdfmonkey](https://github.com/gasman/hdfmonkey) ready for manipulating the SD card image.
+  * If you're on MacOS or Linux, you also need `mono` because CSpect is a .NET application.

 As mentioned before, everything that is in your `PATH` should be detected automatically.
 There are some exceptions, though, so it makes sense to copy `misc/.pasta80.cfg` to your home directory and adapt it.

 ## Application Gallery